 ODORLESS MOLE CRICKET SPRAY FOR THE YARD ^

-If you’re put off by the sulfur like smell of orthene, go with ADONIS.
+If you’re put off by the sulfur like smell of orthene, go with PROTHOR.
 This odorless concentrate is another non-repellent designed for use in turf, plants and shrubs for a wide range of insect pests.

-Adonis will take a few days to kill mole crickets much like the Orthene.
+Prothor will take a few days to kill mole crickets much like the Orthene.
 But because they don’t know its present, they won’t scatter or relocate even after you treat.

 Mole crickets are a tough and persistent pest and if left to nest in your yard untreated, they won’t go away.
-Since most traditional insecticides will only push them around the yard, you’ll be best served using either Orthene or Adonis.
+Since most traditional insecticides will only push them around the yard, you’ll be best served using either Orthene or Prothor.
 These non-repellents take a few extra days to work but they’ll do the job for good.
 Once the local crickets are gone, treat with Maxforce Granular bait every 2-3 months to ensure they don’t come back.